TramellLi/Software-Engineering-Group-21/Documentation/5_Evaluation.md

 However, there are some limitations inherent in the technique we used.
 The questions in the questionnair might be leading （有引导性的）.

 #### Timeline of evaluation
+-April 20th :
+Start unit testing
+Invite mates to review our webpage & fill questionnair -April 25th:
+Collect all feedbacks and analyze on them
+Modify our webpage according to feedback
+-May 1st:
+Invite people again to fill the questionnaire/interview;
+-May 5th:
+Collect & analyze feedback
+Do final modification on webpage contents
+-May 11th:
+Finish unit tesing

 #### Unit/Functional testing
 To prevent software defects, our group uses Jasmine as well as KARMA to test our codes.
 Functional testing plan:
 1.Test body part mouse moveover event
 2.Test if comments are correctly displayed
 3.Test user comment function
 Used KARMA to run the testing.

 Other webpage functional checking:
 (1) Whether the link/url is valid;
 (2) Whether the webpage can cater to different browser types or versions and browser on phone;
 (3) Webpage load speed check.